 Every GPS watch is different, and the watch that you’ll know best will be your own.
 But there are some common features that you’ll see on your watch as well as your friends’ watches.

-Depending on the type of your GPS watch, you’ll have different activities listed in your activity tracker, but you’ll likely see at least one that is for running specifically.
-Running, of course, but most watches also track bike rides and walking/hiking.
+Depending on the type of your GPS watch, you’ll have different activities listed in your activity tracker.
+Running usually takesd top billing.
+But most watches also track bike rides and walking/hiking.
 Depending on the watch, many also track swimming, skiing, and paddle activities (rowing, kayaking, canoeing).

 Most GPS watches available now also double as a Fitbit-style step and activity tracker.
 They will count steps, create daily step goals, and monitor sleep.